kanishka-commits/React.js/Basics.md

 - Re-renders the component when the state changes.
 - Commonly used for toggles, counters, form inputs, etc.

-- You use `useState` when something on the screen needs to update based on user interaction.
+- You use `useState` when something on the screen needs to update based on user interaction. (live updates, validations)
 - To store and change values (state)
 **Why?**
 Because regular variables don’t remember values between renders — `useState` does.